Jay Cutler’s Intrigue With The Dolphins Confirmed, But He’s Reportedly Unlikely To Sign A Deal

 — Bleacher Report (@BleacherReport) August 4, 2017

 If Ryan Tannehill does need surgery, Jay Cutler is the obvious choice to replace him due to his familiarity with Adam Gase.
 Gase confirmed that Cutler has interest in joining Miami Dolphins, but his signing is not guaranteed.
-Some argue that Jay Cutler is not the best quarterback who is possibly available on the markert.
+Some argue that Jay Cutler is not the best quarterback available on the markert.

 That distinction goes to former San Francisco 49ers’ starter Colin Kaepernick, who has yet to land legitimate interest from an NFL team.
-Once Ryan Tannehill was injured there were calls for the Miami Dolphins to consider offering Colin Kaepernick a contract.
+Once Ryan Tannehill was injured, there were calls for the Miami Dolphins to consider offering Colin Kaepernick a contract.
 That is not likely to happen.

 The internet might break when Dolphins sign Jay Cutler over Kaep even tho it's the obvious, smartest choice.